 When it's raining in Sydney, a whole day indoors with kids is always a L-O-N-G one, especially with toddlers and preschoolers.
 We suggest going out for at least a few hours to save your sanity and your home from looking like it’s been kid-bombed!
-Here are our favourite indoor and outdoor kids' activities for chilly and wet weather days in Sydney.
+Here are our favourite indoor and outdoor rainy day activities and things to do on a rainy day in Sydney.